 We were wondering where to go at night for dessert, and I am so glad we chose the Caturday Cat Cafe.
 It is so fun and unique.
 I mean, I could have chocolate while playing with kitties – what’s not to love?
 The cafe design is quirky and another great Instagrammable spot in Bangkok.

-Bangkok Travel Guide: Things to Do and See
+1 Day Bangkok Itinerary: Things to Do and See

-The Grand Palace, former home of the Kings of Siam, is actually a collection of buildings and halls spread across numerous lawns and courtyards.
+The Grand Palace complex, former home of the Kings of Siam, is actually a collection of buildings and halls spread across numerous lawns and courtyards.
 It’s absolutely stunning but consider yourself warn: it is a zoo.
 Honestly, mobs like this are my worst nightmare with travelling.
 Even though we went in the morning (we got their at about 10 am) and the masses of people were already so large that we could barely move around.
 We tried to get around everywhere and take photos but after about an hour, we cut our losses and left.
+If I were to go again, I would book this Private Grand Palace Complex Tour.

 When in Thailand, you MUST treat yourself to a foot massage.
 Luckily for you, I tried two places because, you know, research.
 P. Plean Massage is directly across the street from Vie Hotel.
 It’s about 200 Thai Baht (about $10), or less as they often have deals, for a one-hour foot, leg, and shoulder massage.
 Next to P.Plean Massage is another spa that’s just called MASSAGE (you can’t miss the gigantic sign).
 It’s smaller but the staff are super friendly and equally good at massage.
 I actually took my husband and children here for massages as a family activity on our last day in Bangkok and they loved it!
 Neither of these places have websites but you can find them on TripAdvisor and Google Maps.

 Markets, markets, markets.
 I think Chatuchak Weekend Market is the best market in Bangkok.
-With 15,000 stalls over 35 acres, Chatuchak is one of the largest markets in Asia.
+With 15,000 stalls over 35 acres, Chatuchak is one of the largest markets in Southeast Asia.
 If you’re wondering where to buy souvenirs, shop for clothing and household goods, or eat street meat, you’ll find everything you need here.
 Getting to Chatuchak Market is really easy, too.
 It’s just 8 stops away from VIE Hotel on the BTS Skytrain, and only costs about $1.
+If you want a private shopping tour with a local guide, book this Guided Chatuchak Market Weekend Market Shopping Tour.

 If you’re looking for unique, luxury shopping in Bangkok then visit the Jim Thompson House Museum.
 You can enjoy the gardens and cafe, visit the museum, or shop for luxury silk clothes and home decor.
 Jim Thompson House is in central Bangkok and about a 10 minute walk from VIE Hotel.